 There is no mention of the mental life of a god.
 Instead, the explanation is in terms of (what Anaximenes takes to be) the nature of reality.

 (Simplicius of Cilicia (late 4th to mid 5th century CE) was one of the last Neoplatonists.
 The details of his connection to the Presocratics are complicated, but the primary points are these.
-The Neoplatonists for the most part thought of themselves as recovering the true philosophy that Plato had been the last to see most clearly.
+The Neoplatonists part thought of themselves as recovering the true philosophy that Plato had been the last to see most clearly.
 The object was philosophical truth, not historical fact.
 To understand Aristotle, who was strongly influenced by Plato, but who also criticized Plato, the Neoplatonists settled for a middle ground that allowed them to treat Aristotle as an authority on logic and physics, but not on the higher realms of reality.
-Simplicius, in discussing Aristotle, quotes some of the Presocratic philosophers Aristotle mentions and discusses.
-For these quotations, Simplicius seems to have relied on summaries in Theophrastus' work on the Presocratics.
-(Theophrastus (370-285 BCE) succeeded Aristotle as head of the Lyceum, the school Aristotle founded in 335 BCE.)
+Simplicius, in discussing Aristotle, quotes some of the Presocratic philosophers Aristotle discusses.
+For these quotations, Simplicius seems to rely on summaries in Theophrastus' work on the Presocratics.
+(Theophrastus (late 4th to late 3rd century BCE) succeeded Aristotle as head of the Lyceum, the school Aristotle founded in 335 BCE.)
 Theophrastus' work has almost been entirely lost, but Theophrastus' discussions of the Presocratics were summarized by Alexander of Aphrodisias.
 (Alexander of Aphrodisias (second to third century CE) was an Aristotelian commentator who aimed to articulate and defend Aristotle's philosophy.)
 These summaries too have been lost, but some extracts are preserved in Simplicius' commentaries on Aristotle's work.
 The Neoplatonists knew and consulted Alexander's work in their attempt to incorporate Aristotle's philosophy into their reconstruction of the true philosophy Plato had been the last to glimpse.)

-In the ancient Greek world, natural events that unfold in a regular way were traditionally understood in terms of the intentional activity of a mind or intellect.
-(Rain is a manifestation of the mind of Zeus and the changes in his mood.)
-The Milesian inquirers into nature challenged this traditional idea.
-This allowed for the development of science as knowledge about "nature."
+In the ancient Greek world, "natural" events that unfold in a regular way were traditionally understood in terms of the intentional activity of a mind or intellect.
+(Rain, for example, is a manifestation of the mind of Zeus.
+He wills that it rains.
+This happens in connection with the seasons and the life plants and animals, with occasional severe storms or droughts when Zeus is angry or in certain moods.)
+The Milesian inquirers into nature challenged this traditional understanding of regularity.
+This was important.
+It allowed for the development of science as knowledge about "nature."